 Career Development & Employability Manager

-- Liaising with and responding to employer queries, following up on jobs received and maintaining contact with employers
+- Liaising with and responding to all employer queries, following up on jobs received and maintaining contact with employers

 - Uploading adverts onto CRM and promoting them via CRM, phone calls, social media, notice boards, vacancy newsletter etc